Ravenna/llmsTxtGenerator/content/collections/pages/laravel-ad-landing-page.md

             content:
               -
                 type: text
-                text: 'From Saas to e-commerce to membership and subscription sites.'
+                text: "From SaaS to E-Commerce to Membership Platforms.
+We design and build robust Laravel-based web applications that power online businesses, communities, and platforms.
+Whether you're launching a new SaaS product or scaling your subscription model, we create flexible solutions that are intuitive for users and maintainable for teams."
         type: box
         enabled: true
       -